Go vertical and virtuous with the ultimate staircase running challenge

-April 2016: This June 3 the annual Mayfair Power & Tower Race will challenge runners with a gruelling 5km run around Hyde Park, followed by a dash up 28 flights of stairs to the incredible views of Galvin at Windows restaurant, where runners will be greeted with a champagne breakfast.
+May 2017: On Friday 26th May the annual Mayfair Power & Tower Race challenged over 90 runners with a gruelling 5km run around Hyde Park, followed by a dash up 28 flights of stairs to the incredible views of Galvin at Windows restaurant, where runners were greeted with a champagne breakfast.
+This year’s winners were Mark Apsey and Louisa Lingley who completed the race in 19:52 minutes and 21:40 minutes respectively.

-All the money raised by the race will go to support Galvin’s Chance, an into work programme for disadvantaged young people.
+All the money raised by the race supported Galvin’s Chance, an into work programme for disadvantaged young people.

-To find out more about the event and to sign up visit http://galvinschance.co.uk/mayfair-power-tower-race-2016/
+The Tower Race is back for 2018 and will take place on Friday 25th May.
+To find out more about the event and to sign up click here.
+See you there!

-February 2016: Our online chocolate box auction “Chocs for Chance” returned for its second year this February, and the results were truly spectacular!
+February 201: Our online chocolate box auction “Chocs for Chance” returned for its third year this February, and the results were truly spectacular!
 Famous chefs and journalists created beautiful, one-of-a-kind chocolate boxes which were auctioned off on ebay over 10 days, with all proceeds from the auction supporting Galvin’s Chance.

 This year 44 chefs took part in Chocs for Chance including household names like Marcus Wareing, Michel Roux Jr and Raymond Blanc.
-Top chocolatiers including Aneesh Popat and Paul A Young also donated their time and expertise, and journalists including the Guardian’s Stuart Heritage and food writer Tom Parker Bowles also turned their hand to chocolate making.
+Top chocolatiers including Paul A Young and William Curley also donated their time and expertise.

 Support for this year’s campaign was overwhelming.
 The chocolate boxes created by our 44 chefs raised an incredible £10,000 for Galvin’s Chance and as you can see by the photos, the results were truly decadent.

-We are so grateful to Chocs for Chance sponsors Bunzl catering, and supporters Valrhona and Keylink, as well as to all of our dedicated and hugely talented chefs for making the auction such a success.
+We are so grateful to Chocs for Chance supporters Valrhona and Keylink, as well as to all of our dedicated and hugely talented chefs for making the auction such a success.
 To find out more and to sign up to receive updates on future chocs for chance auctions, visit the chocs for chance website.

 Galvin’s Chance founder receives prestigious award for charity work